Analogbird/Bodeguero/README.md

 * '->' : Right join
 * '<-' : Left join
 * '><' : Inner join
+* '<>' : (Full) outter join

+Notice the `on` condition; this tells `bodeguero` which fields to match when joining tables.
+The first field always corresponds to the table being joined.
+Here's an illustration:

+	var join = {
+		'<-': 'Brand on .id = .brand_id'
+	};
+	bodeguero.in('Wine', join)

+will translate into:

+	SELECT
+		...
+	FROM "Wine"
+	LEFT JOIN "Brand" ON "Brand"."id" = "Wine"."brand_id"
+		...

 ##### The field(s) to get